Raymo111/cs135-drtools/README.md

 #### Installation
 - Unix: Download [`racket-prefs.rktd`](https://raw.githubusercontent.com/Raymo111/cs135-drtools/master/racket-prefs.rktd) to `$HOME/.racket` and reload DrRacket
-- Windows: Download [`racket-prefs.rktd`](https://raw.githubusercontent.com/Raymo111/cs135-drtools/master/racket-prefs.rktd) to `%appdata%\\Racket` (paste that into the File Explorer location bar and hit enter) and reload DrRacket
+- Windows: Download [`racket-prefs.rktd`](https://raw.githubusercontent.com/Raymo111/cs135-drtools/master/racket-prefs.rktd) to `%appdata%\Racket` (paste that into the File Explorer location bar and hit enter) and reload DrRacket
 - Mac OS: Download [`racket-prefs.rktd`](https://raw.githubusercontent.com/Raymo111/cs135-drtools/master/racket-prefs.rktd) to your preferences folder, rename the file to `org.racket-lang.prefs.rktd`, and reload DrRacket

+### Additional Tips
+Installing the `drcomplete` raco package will provide automated completion of variables and functions.
+To do this, install `drcomplete` the same way you installed `cs135-drtools`.
+After restarting DrRacket, go to `Edit > Enable Automatic Autocompletion` (last item) in the menubar (if it's not already enabled).